 Dessert Or Not?

-Controversial – I know.
+Controversial.
 It went against everything I had learned from my own parents (we were a finish your plate or no dessert household).
 I figured if I offered a healthy dessert at least Oliver ate something nutritious at mealtimes.
-A platter of different fruits that I placed in the centre of the table always worked as he’d usually wolf down banana and strawberries – so at least I could relax knowing he had eaten something nutritious.
+A platter of different fruits that I placed in the centre of the table always worked as he’d usually wolf down strawberries and grapes – so at least I could relax knowing he had eaten something nutritious.

-I wont pretend I didn’t get negative comments from older relatives who ‘did it differently in their day’; however a polite but confident “it’s been difficult to know what’s best, so we are doing what works for us” usually marks the end of the conversation without anyone getting offended or upset.
+I won’t pretend I didn’t get negative comments from older relatives who ‘did it differently in their day’.
+I found a polite and confident “it’s been difficult to know what’s best; so we are doing what works for us” usually marks the end of the conversation without anyone getting offended or upset!

-Oliver seemed to like having an empty plate in front of him so he could control what he chose to go on it.
-Perhaps it was less of a mountain to climb for him to have a couple of mouthfuls of food on his plate at a time rather than a full meal – but sharing platters were our mealtime saviour.
+Oliver seemed to like having an empty plate in front of him, so he could continue to control what he ate .
+Perhaps it was less of a challenge for him to have a couple of mouthfuls of food on his plate at a time as opposed to a full meal.
+This made sharing platters our family mealtime saviour.

-Oliver may not have eaten much variety (sometimes I think he just ate the bread!), but at least he ate something, and finally started to enjoy sitting around the table and being involved in the ‘occasion’ of family meals.
-It also meant his younger brothers didn’t notice what he did or didn’t help himself to, so we avoided them copying Oliver’s habits.
+Oliver may not have eaten much variety (sometimes I think he just ate the bread!) yet he always ate something.
+The most important lesson was teaching him to enjoy sitting around the table and being involved in the ‘occasion’ of family meals.
+It also meant his younger brothers didn’t notice what he did or didn’t eat, so we avoided them copying Oliver’s habits.

-I’ve seen children who are fussy about having different foods touching on the plate.
-Gravy or sauce over a meal was also a no-no for Oliver.
-Roll with it and serve dinner in ramekins dishes (I used to use an Indian Thalia plate).
-At the end of the day, if they eat the food albeit in a slightly unconventional way who cares… see it as a win for you.
+I’ve seen many children who are fussy about having different foods touching on the plate.
+Gravy or sauce over a meal was also a big no-no for Oliver.
+Accept it as a childhood quirk and serve dinner in ramekins dishes (I used to use an Indian Thalia plate).
+At the end of the day, if they eat the food albeit in a slightly unconventional way does it really matter?
+See it as a win for you.

-On a camping holiday my Mum successfully bribed Oliver £1 to try a red kidney bean calling it a ‘camping bean’ which had been added to a bolognese base in an attempt to progress onto ‘chilli’.
-On this occasion it worked, and over a decade on, kidney beans are still fondly known as ‘camping beans’ in my household!
+On a camping holiday my Mum successfully bribed Oliver £1 to try a red kidney bean calling it a ‘camping bean’.
+On this occasion it worked, and over a decade on, kidney beans are still fondly known as ‘camping beans’ in our household!
 Be warned though, this was an isolated success, and given children need to try something an average of 8 times before they like it, you may need deep pockets if you take the bribery route!

 Did My Techniques Work?

 Small wins were the key to success but overall yes.
-Gradually Oliver became open to trying a tiny taste (he almost always disliked it), but then he hit his mid-teens and started trying things successfully.
-He is now 19 and eats virtually everything I put in front of him with the very odd exception.
+Gradually Oliver became open to trying a tiny taste (he almost always disliked it), but eventually in his mid-teens he started trying things successfully on his own.
+He suddenly would just take the food he had always avoided and without any fuss or need for praise.
+He is now 19 and eats virtually everything I put in front of him with the odd exception.

 Who knew – kids really can grow out of it.
 Phew!